-People in Mediterranean countries have a lower rate of cardiovascular disease than in the United States, although both consume the same amount of fat.
+People in countries who eat a healthy Mediterranean diet have a lower rate of cardiovascular disease than in the United States, although both consume the same amount of fat.
 The difference is the type of fat each of the regions consumes.
 Mediterraneans also have a low incidence of chronic disease and very high life expectancy rates.

 When you think of somewhere like Greece, you may immediately think about olive oil.
 This oil has nutritional, medicinal and cosmetic benefits.
 It can make your skin supple and is also a part of a healthy diet that can even lower cholesterol.
 Olive oil contains antioxidants that reduce the event of clogged arteries, lower cholesterol levels as well as reduce the rate of chronic disease including cancer.